alexjyong/FaceSpaceCleaner/README.md

 # Disclaimer
 I accept no responsiblity if this program mucks up your FB or deletes anything you rather keep.
 If you are worried about that, I recommend not using this program. :)

-Also remember, nothing is truly gone from the internet.
-That being said, it does help to clean up your FB once in awhile. :)
+Also remember, ***nothing is truly gone from the internet.*** This data is probably stored somewhere else, even if you "delete" it from your account.
+That being said, it does help to clean up your FB once in awhile.
+You might not be able to hide from the NSA, but you can hide from nosey Joe Schmoes. :)

 **IF YOU SELECT THE CATEGORY "Added Friends" FOR 2017, IT WILL UNFRIEND EVERY PERSON YOU BECAME FRIENDS WITH IN 2017!**